Rivers We Fish

 The Lower Maddison

-Beginning downstream of Ennis Dam, the Lower Madison flows through a twelve mile stretch of wilderness known as Bear Trap Canyon.
-This stretch of river demands expert oaring skills as it drops though class IV whitewater.
-Once the river exits Beartrap Canyon, it opens up into expansive vistas as it meanders its way to the headwaters of the Missouri River near the town of Three Forks.
+Beginning downstream of Ennis Dam, the Lower Madison flows through a twelve-mile stretch of wilderness known as Bear Trap Canyon.
+This section of river requires expert oaring skills as it drops through class IV whitewater.
+Once the river exits Bear Trap Canyon, it opens up to expansive vistas as it meanders towards the headwaters of the Missouri River near the town of Three Forks.

-This stretch of river is much slower than the upper Madison and provides ideal drift boat fishing during the spring and fall months.
-The Lower Madison is known for large rainbows and browns that gorge on a variety of insects and larger prey such as crayfish and sculpins.
-This stretch of river is ideal for targeting large fish tucked under shallow weed beds.
-Located only 30 minutes from Bozeman, the Lower Madison is a great option for half day as well as full day float trips.
+This stretch of river is much slower than the Upper Madison and provides ideal drift boat fishing during the spring and fall months.
+The Lower Madison is known for large rainbows and browns that gorge on a variety of insects and larger prey, such as crayfish and sculpins.
+It is ideal for targeting large fish tucked under shallow weed beds.
+Located only 30 minutes from Bozeman, the Lower Madison is a great option for half-day and full-day float trips.

 Screen%252BShot%252B2021-02-25%252Bat%252B11.55.37%252BAM.jpg